-Recently, a psychology paper (.pdf) was flagged as possibly fraudulent based on statistical analyses (.pdf).
+Recently, a psychology paper (.html) was flagged as possibly fraudulent based on statistical analyses (.pdf).
 The author defended his paper (.html), but the university committee investigating misconduct concluded it had occurred (.pdf).

 In this post we present new and more intuitive versions of the analyses that flagged the paper as possibly fraudulent.
 We then rule out p-hacking among other benign explanations.